Researching the modern slavery-climate change nexus in the Cambodian construction industry

 Our research on blood bricks reveals more than just the vertical aspirations of a business elite built on modern slavery; rather it also foregrounds stories of climate change.
 Phnom Penh is being built not only on the foundation of blood bricks, but also climate change as a key driver of debt and entry into modern slavery in brick kilns.

-Moving from the city, to the brick kiln, and finally back to the rural villages once called home, our soon to be launched report (16 October 2018) and public exhibition (17-31 October 2018) traces how urban ‘development’ is built on unsustainable levels of debt taken on by rural families struggling to farm in one of the most climate vulnerable countries in the world.
+Moving from the city, to the brick kiln, and finally back to the rural villages once called home, our study traces how urban ‘development’ is built on unsustainable levels of debt taken on by rural families struggling to farm in one of the most climate vulnerable countries in the world.
 In trying to repay loans taken on to cope with the destructive impacts of climate change on agrarian production, families from rural villages across Cambodia are forced to leave their homes to live and work in brick kilns from which they may never escape.
 Kiln owners repay farmers’ debts and offer a consolidated loan.
 In return, farmers and their families are compelled to enter into debt bondage with the kiln owner until the loan is repaid, if ever.

 Our research also highlights how climate change continues to impact upon workers’ lives through unseasonal rain that halts brick production and deepens levels of debt.
 The excavation of clay for bricks, and the emission of noxious gases into the atmosphere through the burning of pre-consumer garment waste in the kiln, also contributes to the dynamic relationship between modern slavery, environmental degradation, and climate change.

-Our original research presented in the photography exhibition newly evidences connections between issues that are too often considered separate from each other in policy and planning debates.
-The exhibition and their research report goes beyond these siloes.
+Our original research newly evidences connections between issues that are too often considered separate from each other in policy and planning debates.
+The aim is to go beyond these siloes.
 Cambodian brick kilns and their supply chains show the need for joined-up approaches to tackle these interconnected challenges within and beyond Cambodian borders.

 The research (2017-2019) is funded by the UK Economic and Social Research Council and Department for International Development (ESRC-DFID) Development Frontiers Research Fund.